 Neftalie Williams is the first lecturer of skateboarding business, media and culture in the United States.
 He lectures and conducts research at the USC Annenberg School of Communication and Journalism in Los Angeles, California and is a PhD candidate at the University of Waikato in New Zealand.
 He is the former Research Director for the USC Annenberg Institute of Sports, Media and Society (AISMS) African-American Experience in Major League Baseball project.
-Neftalie is the first academic and skateboarding envoy for the Unites States to the U.S. Embassy in the Netherlands.
-His work is part of the U.S. Embassy campaign in the Netherlands to integrate Syrian refugees into the life in Europe.
+Neftalie is the first academic and skateboarding envoy for the United States to the U.S. Embassy in the Netherlands.
+His work was part of the U.S. Embassy in the Netherlands efforts to integrate Syrian refugees into the life in Europe.
+His most recent trip included working with the US Embassy in Phnom Phen, and building partnerships with the Asian Skateboarding Championships.

 In 2016, Neftalie received the 2016 USC Black Alumni Award for his pioneering work using skateboarding as a tool for cultural diplomacy.
 Honored with such luminaries as John Singleton (Writer, Director of Boyz in the Hood), Neftalie demonstrates how skateboarding creates a construct identity and global culture, providing a common language and shared experience amongst a diverse transnational community.